koraytugay/koraytugay.github.io/content/draft/jax-rs.md

 #
 # Hello from SubResource!
 ```

+## Representations and Responses
+To be continued from: https://eclipse-ee4j.github.io/jersey.github.io/documentation/latest/representations.html

 ## Random Notes
 - [Answer](https://stackoverflow.com/a/36033943) on Stackoverflow to question: _What is the relationship between Jersey, JAXB, JAX-RS, Moxy, Jackson, EclipseLink Moxy, json and xml?_